Example Extension Development

 This type of extension will create a brand new window to implement some complex functions.
 For example, we want to develop a new paper reading interface to implement some complex functions, such as reading papers, editing notes, annotating papers, etc.

 We developed a paper preview extension to provide Windows and Linux users with the same paper preview as Mac users.
 The code for this extension can be found on Github.
-This code can serve as a reference for New Window Extensions.
+This code can serve as a reference for New Window Extensions

-For the development of New Window Extensions, you can refer to New Window Extensions.
+, you can refer to New Window Extensions.